ebasso/sterling-b2b-samples/README.md

 # Filegateway Scenarios

+Samples scenarios to be used on IBM Sterling FileGateway

 | Scenarios                          |            Description of Role                                          |
 |------------------------------------|-------------------------------------------------------------------------|
 | content-based-routing-01           | File routed based on content inside a CSV file. |